jeff1evesque/fin-654/README.md

 ## Dashboard

-The dashboard shows from the select companies with corresponding overall variance.
+The dashboard shows the overall variance for selected companies within the portfolio.
 Since variance is a measure of risk, the smallest overall variance is preferred:

 ![dashboard](https://user-images.githubusercontent.com/2907085/56251148-63ebf800-6080-11e9-9fdb-d7e7f65551bb.PNG)